E-Commerce & Internet OVERVIEW

 Sectors that are growing very rapidly online include the sale of entertainment products, event tickets, travel, apparel and consumer electronics.

-Even groceries have finally moved into the fast lane, as online grocery sales are growing quickly in the U.S.
+Even groceries have moved into the fast lane, as online grocery sales are growing quickly in the U.S.

 thanks to a growing list of same-day delivery options.

+The most powerful trends on the Internet include access via wireless devices, the migration of entertainment to the web and cloud-based software-as-a-service.
 Today, consumers are more focused than ever on finding the best prices, as consumer attitudes and shopping habits changed dramatically as a result of the 2007-09 recession.

 Consequently, e-commerce firms that offer high value at low prices are well-positioned to prosper.